Puzzle (Biffy Clyro album)

-Puzzle is the fourth studio album by Scottish rock band Biffy Clyro, released 4 June 2007 – the album was later released in America in August.
+Puzzle is the fourth studio album by Scottish rock band Biffy Clyro, released 4 June 2007 – the album was later released in America on 18 September 2007.
 It is the band's first album since leaving Beggars Banquet (though the sleeve artwork still features the Beggars Banquet logo).

 The album reached No. 2 in the UK Albums Chart to widespread critical acclaim, receiving several perfect ratings and was voted the best album of 2007 by Kerrang! and Rock Sound.
 The album also reached No. 17 in Ireland, and No. 39 in the overall world charts.
 The album is certified Platinum in the UK, having sold over 300,000 copies.
 As of July 2016, it has sold 342,042 copies in the UK.

 This album is notable for having somewhat more straightforward song structures and a more melodic overall sound than their previous work, while still retaining some more unusual elements.